 If we assume one of the categorical variables indicates a protected status such as race, gender, or religion, then is there a statistically significant difference in how credit is granted that could indicate a compliance risk from bias or discrimination?
 Contrarily, could the difference indicate a business opportunity for the lender?

 To accomplish the objectives of this analysis, I will be using R and its diverse set of packages available to perform an analysis.
 The first of which is the base R platform which includes the glm() function.
 GLM is short for generalized linear regression which I will use to fit the numerical values.
-The second tool is the Apriori() function in the RWeka package.
-This function is the implementation of the Weka association algorithm within R. The association rules will be useful for identifying patterns in the categorical values and allows for the same options within the Weka platform.
-Finally, I will use the J48() function, also in the RWeka package, to creates a decision tree over the entire dataset.
+The second tool is the apriori()function in the arules package.
+This function is the implementation of the apriori algorithm within R. The association rules will be useful for identifying patterns in the categorical values and can be used to fill in missing values.
+Finally, I will use the rpart() function in the rpart package, to creates a decision tree over the categorical items in thedataset.
 Throughout the analysis I will be using the ggplot2 package for visualizations.
 Once all three are completed, I will try to improve the performance by weighting and combining the models.
 Generally speaking, the combined performance of several good performing algorithms will be better than a single great algorithm.

 In your final report, you may need theoretical support (e.g., prior study etc. ) to explain your findings.